 - Heat up a medium non-stick frying pan with some extra virgin olive oil on medium to high heat.
 Empty half of beaten egg mixture into the frying pan, turn the heat to medium.
 Move the frying pan around to distribute the egg evenly, pan-fry for about 2 to 3 minutes or until the bottom of the omelette turn slightly brown.
 Turn the omelette around and cook for roughly the same time.
 Remove omelette onto a plate.
 Repeat with remaining egg mixture by adding a bit more rice bran oil.
 Cut the omelette into thin strips.
 Set aside.
 Clean pan with kitchen paper towel.

 - Heat up the non-stick frying pan again with some extra virgin olive oil, pan fry the prawns on medium to high heat for 2 minutes or until just cooked.
 Remove prawns and set aside.

 For cooking the noodles:

-- Add the noodles to the wok.
-Add the sauce and water, toss and mix well, stir-fry for another 2 minutes on medium to high heat.
+- Add the noodles to the non-stick wok.
+Add the sauce and 1 cup prawn broth, toss and mix well, stir-fry for another 2 minutes on medium to high heat.
 Add the shredded cucumber and carrots, stir-fry for another 2 minutes.